-# Particle Systems - General
+# Particle Component - General

 The General component of a particle system defines how the particle is rendered to the screen and which texture is used.
 It consists of three sections: